Leandro García Morales

-Leandro García Morales (born June 27, 1980 in Montevideo) is a Uruguayan-Italian professional basketball player.
-At a height 1.88 m (6'2") tall, he plays at the shooting guard position.
+Leandro García Morales (born June 27, 1980) is a Uruguayan-Italian former professional basketball player and current head coach.
+At a height 1.88 m tall, he played at the shooting guard position.
 He was also a member of the senior Uruguayan national basketball team.
-He currently plays for Club Atlético Aguada.
+He currently coaches for Astros de Jalisco.

 College career

 García Morales moved from Montevideo to Hialeah, Florida, to attend high school there.
 He was joined in his senior season by fellow Uruguayan national team member, Martin Osimani, at Champagnat Catholic High School.
 He first attended NCAA Division II school Lynn University.
 In his only season with the school, he earned NCAA Division II All-American Honorable Mention honors, and was named to the All-Freshman Team.

 García Morales then transferred to Miami-Dade Community College.
 In one season there, he finished in the top ten in the nation in scoring, assists, and steals, while averaging 22.9 points, 9 assists, and 3.6 steals per game.
 He earned All-Region honors.
 After one season of playing JUCO ball, García Morales again committed to play college basketball, this time at Texas A&M University, after originally also considering the University of Miami, Xavier University, and Auburn University, among others.
 He played two seasons with the Aggies, averaging 6.5 points and 1.9 assists per game in his senior season.